About Senior Phase Learning

 Students are also encouraged to pick 2 IB subjects from columns IB 1, IB 2 & IB3.
 This allows for continuation of development in the key areas such as Mathematics and English.
 The subjects offered in IB 3 are subject to availability.

-All students have one period per week dedicated to the GCE AS Level Extended Project and one period per week where they work closely with the Higher Education Department focusing on their higher educational needs.
+All students have two period per week dedicated to the Personal and Professional Skills course and one period per week where they work closely with the Higher Education Department focusing on their higher educational needs.
 Click on the links below to see a course descriptions

 |BTEC 1||BTEC 2||BTEC 3||IB 1||IB 2||IB 3|